farhat-lab/megapipe/README.rst

 Installation
 ############

+Before being able to use megapipe, you need to install the following softwares on your computer (or use the correponding modules if you are working on o2):

+ * bwa (we use it to map the reads to the reference genome)
+ * prinseq (we use it to trim the reads)
+ * picard (we use it to remove the duplicated reads)
+ * pilon (we use it to determine the differences between the query genome and the reference genome and generate .vcf files)
+ * spades (we use it to generate an assembly of the query genome from the trimmed reads)
+ * samtools (we use it to calculate the depth of our sequencing data and other file format conversions)

 You need to get the tar.gz present in the dist directory.
 Then you can install the package:
 ::
  pip install <path_to_targz>

-Now you need to create and set up the .megapipe.json configuration file.
+Now you need to create and set up the .megapipe.json configuration file

  * This file is needed to tell megapipe where some of the programs used by the pipeline are located (these programs are .jar files that in theory can be located everywhere, so it is difficult to autodetect them).
  * This file is a hidden file located in your home directory (~/.megapipe.json).
 You will able to list it if you use the -a option with the command 'ls'.